Drillur/LORED-Modding-Kit/README.md

 # LORED Modding Kit
 Helpful tools for creating mods for LORED :D
+Be sure to read the quickstart section!
+Beyond that, you don't have to read all this crap at once.
+Refer to it as you have questions, or somethin.

 ## Quickstart
 Copy the `templates > mod` folder into a Godot project, export the project as a zip, and put it into the LORED `mods` folder!